McCarthy fails again to win speakership: House stalemate

 Colorado Republican Ken Buck voted for McCarthy but said Wednesday that he told him “he needs to figure out how to make a deal to move forward” or eventually step aside for someone else.

-McCarthy has vowed to fight to the finish for the speaker's job in a battle that had thrown the new majority into tumult for the first days of the new Congress.

-The right-flank conservatives, led by the Freedom Caucus and aligned with former President Donald Trump, appeared emboldened by the standoff — even though Trump publicly backed McCarthy,
+The right-flank conservatives, led by the Freedom Caucus and aligned with former President Trump, appeared emboldened by the standoff — even though Trump publicly backed McCarthy.

-"This is actually an invigorating day for America," said Florida Republican Donalds, who was nominated three times by his conservative colleagues as an alternative.
-"There's a lot of members in the chamber who want to have serious conversations about how we can bring this all to a close and elect a speaker."

 The disorganized start to the new Congress pointed to difficulties ahead with Republicans now in control of the House, much the way that some past Republican speakers, including John Boehner, had trouble leading a rebellious right flank.
 The result: government shutdowns, standoffs and Boehner's early retirement.